 These topics cover strategies for single-sourcing.
 Single sourcing refers to strategies for re-using the same source in different outputs for different audiences or purposes.

-Conditional logic (page 0)
+- Conditional logic (page 0) - Configuration settings (page 0)

 Publishing

 When you're building, publishing, and deploying your Jekyll site, you might find these topics helpful.